sys-bio/tellurium/docs/walkthrough.rst

 IDE Walkthrough
 ====================

-If you have not already done so, download and install the `Tellurium IDE front-end <https://github.com/sys-bio/tellurium#front-end-2-tellurium-ide>`_ for your platform (only for Windows, legacy versions support Mac).
+If you have not already done so, download and install the `Tellurium IDE front-end <https://github.com/sys-bio/tellurium#front-end-2-tellurium-ide>`_ for your platform (only for Windows, legacy versions supported Mac).

 Further Reading
 ---------------